Mammogram Results: What is Breast Density and Why Should You Care?

 Will I be notified if my mammogram determines I have dense breast tissue?

-On March 9, 2023, the U.S. Food and Drug Administration announced that mammogram providers must notify women if they have dense breast tissue and recommend additional screenings as needed.
+On March 9, 2023, the U.S. Food and Drug Administration announced that mammogram providers must notify women if they have dense breast tissue and recommend additional screenings as needed, no later than Sept.
+10, 2024.
 In the state of Washington, this has been a mandate since Jan.
 1, 2019.
 If you are a patient at Overlake, our radiologists notify patients about their breast density via MyChart or by letter.

 What can women with dense breast tissue do to protect themselves?